West Side Corporation Site

 Groundwater extraction well drilling

 This 4.5-acre site is owned by the now defunct West Side Corporation.
 It is surrounded by a combination of industrial, commercial, and residential properties.
 From about 1969 to 1992, the site was used as a storage and distribution center for dry-cleaning supplies, including large quantities of tetrachloroethene (PCE).
-Soil and groundwater at the site are highly contaminated with PCE.
+Soil and groundwater at the site are contaminated with PCE.
 A plume of contaminated groundwater is extending from the site in a south-southwest direction.

 Groundwater treatment system